2026-2027 math classes are here!

 • Pencil

-TUITION: $180/student OR $90 due on the first day of class and $90 due on March 1st (This class has a 3 student minimum AND a 8 student maximum.)
+TUITION: $180/student OR $90 due on the first day of class and $90 due on March 1st (This class has a 4 student minimum AND an 8 student maximum.
+This class may not be offered if registration is below the student minimum.
+This will be determined when registration for this class closes on August 2, 2026.)

 Note: Parents may pay monthly or by the semester via Check or Cash.